 The British Doctors & Dentists Group is affiliated to International Doctors in Alcoholics Anonymous (www.idaa.org).

 Each year, BDDG organises a Convention, which includes an Academic Day, where we have many overseas visitors attending as well as our own members.

 We also know the immense feeling of fellowship we get when we confidentially share our problems with other alcoholics/addicts with the same professional background as ourselves.

 The British Doctors & Dentists Group strongly suggests the 12 Step Programme, and meetings, of Alcoholics Anonymous (A,A,) and Narcotics Anonymous (N.A.) as the basis for our recovery.

 Medico-legal issues, personal and professional shame, fear of failure as a health professional, removal from or restoration to the GMC / GDC Register, anger with patients and/or colleagues, patient confidentiality and problems with family relationships can be difficult to share at AA or NA meetings …….
 BDDG meetings are safe places to share all these issues.

 These issues can be honestly raised at BDDG meetings in complete confidentiality as the meetings are covered by our accepted code of medical ethics.
 In the early days of recovery, many professionals feel more comfortable in meetings with others of similar professional background and experience.

 As recovery strengthens, members often find it easier to share in other 12 Step Fellowship / Recovery meetings.

-If you think you have a problem with alcohol/drugs and wish to join us at a meeting, call or email our National Secretary, Andrew M., at 07904 570729 / email@example.com .
+If you think you have a problem with alcohol/drugs and wish to join us at a meeting, call or email our National Secretary, Mark W. at 07860 125119 / firstname.lastname@example.org.